How to Check for a Coolant Leak

 If you have followed all these steps and you are still not able to identify the coolant leak, then it is advised to take your car to a professional garage.
 There, a fine liquid will be run through you car’s cooling system, which will seep out even through the smallest of cracks.
 This liquid has a strange color due to which it will become immediately visible.
 Once they spot the leakage, they will be able to handle it in a professional and expert manner.

-If you'd like to read similar articles to How to Check for a Coolant Leak, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Check for a Coolant Leak, we recommend you visit our Car Maintenance and Repair category.